LearnersGuild/guide/General/Membership/membership-faqs.md

 #### What if I can't get hired after the Guild?

 Keep learning, studying, building software and applying for jobs.
 All Guild graduates have access to online Guild resources and may take advantage of Phase 5 Career Prep resources for 36 months following graduation.
+See the [**Resources for Guild Alumni and Community Members**](/General/Membership/resources-for-guild-alumni-and-community-members.md) section for more information.

 #### What if I want to found a startup after I finish at the Guild?